-I get booked to host a lot of events every year so I get to see at first hand the hard work and forethought that organisers put into making their events really sing.
+I get booked to host and moderate a lot of events every year so I get to see at first hand the hard work and forethought that organisers put into making their events really sing.
 Generally, the right bass notes are: choosing a relevant topic, so people will want to attend, and casting panellists who will energise that topic, share their unique perspectives and opinions with the audience.

 And it’s worth putting this effort in, because panel discussions are a good focal point for events that help you connect with customers, colleagues and peers, in a lively and interesting way.

 But that’s the key bit – lively and interesting – but the opposite is quite often the case.
 You know the sort of event I’m talking about: panellist A goes on and on, panellist B barely speaks and panellist C is so nervous they flicker about rather than lighting up the room.
 Q&A falls a bit flat and everyone shuffles off to do the networking bit.